sul-dlss/pre-assembly/README.md

 See the [RELEASES](./RELEASES.md) list.

+### Web app

+The contemporary `Pre-Assembly` is a rails web-app.

+The strongly preferred way of working with this code is to use it as a web app at https://sul-preassembly-prod.stanford.edu/.
+There is a link in the upper right to "Usage Instructions" which goes to the github wiki pages: https://github.com/sul-dlss/pre-assembly/wiki.

 ### Legacy

 The legacy command-line version of this code is represented by the `v3-legacy` branch.
 That branch in -stage is deployed to `sul-lyberservices-test`